ysndr/MSc-Thesis/chapter/methodology.md

 4. Adaptions to Nickel should be minimal not obstruct its development and runtime performance.
 <!-- what is more? -->

-To accommodate these goals NLS comprises three different parts as shown in [@fig:nls-nickel-structure].
+To accommodate these goals NLS comprises three different parts as discussed in [@sec:high-level-architecture].

 The `Linearizer` trait
   ~ acts as an interface between Nickel and the language server.